GABA

 How does GABA work?

-GABA exerts various effects by binding to GABA receptors.
-Aside from the brain, areas in the body with GABA receptors include the pancreas, certain immune cells (e.g., lymphocytes), and the gastrointestinal tract.
-The role of GABA in these cells and tissues is an area of ongoing study.
+GABA exerts its various effects by binding to GABAA and GABAB receptors in the brain.
+GABA is also found outside the brain in nonneuronal tissues, including the pancreas, certain immune cells (e.g., lymphocytes), and the gastrointestinal tract.
+How GABA works outside the brain is an area of ongoing research.[7][8][9][10][10]

 Note that GABA is also known as: